Purple: Business

-The British chocolate company Cadbury chose purple as it was Queen Victoria's favourite color.
+The British chocolate company Cadbury chose purple as it was Queen Victoria's favorite color.
 The company trademarked the color purple for chocolates with registrations in 1995 and 2004.
 However, the validity of these trademarks is the matter of an ongoing legal dispute following objections by Nestlé.

 Emblem of King Alfonso IX of León (1180-1230) displayed in the 12th century Tumbo A manuscript in the Santiago de Compostela Cathedral, Galicia.